 By understanding who stakeholders are, teams can remain in contact with various persons throughout the project, communicating with all those stakeholders as needed to ensure the future viability of improvement that is created.
 The goal of the Define phase is to establish the project foundation by defining the actual problem in the process.

 Various tools used in the Define phase-

 - Tree diagram for customer needs.
 (VOC to CTQ conversion)

 - Value stream map.

 Measure phase –

 DMAIC measure phase is 2nd important phase of the project.
-During the measure phase team is concerned with creating a baseline metric for process and refining problem statements and other output of the define stage.
+During the measure phase team is concerned with creating a baseline metric for the process and refining problem statements and other output of the define stage.

 Creating a baseline metric lets team understand how a process should be measured and how the process is really performing before the improvement begin.

 Most of the measure phase is occupied with actually gathering data (possible X’s) and formatting it in a way that can be analyzed.
 This is one of the difficult tasks of the six sigma project.

 It requires strong observation skills, an understanding of the reasons behind the measure, knowledge of data types such as discrete and continuous, tools for measurement, and strong knowledge of statistical analysis.